Getting Started with Red Hat OpenShift Application Runtimes

-- A collection of runtimes, such as WildFly Swarm and Spring Boot, designed to run on OpenShift.
+- A collection of runtimes, such as Thorntail and Spring Boot, designed to run on OpenShift.

 - A prescriptive approach to cloud-native development on OpenShift.

 The goal of Red Hat OpenShift Application Runtimes is to provide prescriptive architectures, design patterns, tools, and best practices in ready-made example applications that you can execute on OpenShift to enable cloud-native development.

 Cloud-native development is an approach to developing, deploying, and running applications that take full advantage of cloud computing.